aptech/docs/docs/CR-library.rst

 Remarks
 -------

-For more information about the library system, see **Libraries**, Chapter 1 .
+For more information about the library system, see `Libraries <LIB-Libraries.html>`_.

 The required extension for library files is :file:`.lcg`.